katharostech/bevy_retrograde/README.md

 ## Sample

-Here’s a quick sample of what using Bevy Retro looks like:
+Here’s a quick sample of what using Bevy Retrograde looks like:

 **`main.rs`:**